No-Towel Pumpkin Roll

 The bigger the circle (a.k.a. the outer layer of the roll) as you roll the pumpkin roll, the less pressure the cake gets.
 That means it doesn't split, crumble, or break easily.
 The more layer, the higher the possibility for it to hide any rolling mishaps.

 Overall, I still love to roll this no-towel pumpkin roll lengthwise mainly because of its taste.
-Please feel free to pick the best way to fulfill your needs.
+Do feel free to pick the best way to fulfill your needs.

 I would love to hear from you which method you prefer to roll your pumpkin roll and the reasons behind it.
-Please share below in the comments section so other readers will get a chance to learn from your rolling experience.
+Please share below in the comment section so other readers will get a chance to learn from your cake rolling experience.

 Wax Paper vs. Parchment Paper